 Generally, successful product managers possess a very diversified skill set.
-Right from interpersonal to technical, managerial to working in a team – these highly skilled individuals have most of it under their cap.
+From interpersonal to technical, managerial to working in a team – these highly skilled individuals have most of it under their cap.
 Besides being masters of all trades, product managers are also expected to update themselves with all the happenings in the market.
 Whether it is about the new tools or the latest technological trends – generally efficient product managers keep their thinking caps on and eyes open at most times.

 Though the job titles and work descriptions differ across scenarios and organizations for a product manager, the thing that stays the same is the success of a product.
-All of them are required to deliver a great product, but things do not turn out to be that way every time as some struggle, some fail, and some survive.
+All of them are required to deliver a great product, but things do not turn out to be that way every time, as some struggle, some fail, and some survive.

 Product Manager’s Job Description

-Product Manger Job Description – Primarily Inbound
+Product Manager Job Description – Primarily Inbound

 - Defining the product roadmap and strategy